Unleash/client-specification/README.md

 ## Releasing
 From main:
 1. Run `yarn version` and write the version number.
+2. Run `git checkout -b <branch_name>` and make PR
+3. Wait for PR to get approved and merged
-2. Push `git push origin main --tags`
+4. Push `git push origin main --tags`